idaholab/moose/modules/stochastic_tools/doc/content/source/reporters/SolutionContainer.md

 ## Overview

 This object is responsible for accumulating solution fields over the course of a simulation.
-The solution fields are kept distributed suing the communicator of the application.
+The solution fields are kept distributed using the communicator of the application.

 ## Example Input File Syntax